9 Things to know before getting a credit card

 If you use your credit wisely, your lender will increase your limit automatically.
 You will probably get a notification about the limit increase via email, phone, or another mode of notification you set up in your account.
 If not, you can learn about it from your online account.

-You can also request a credit increase.
-Your lender will evaluate your request and approve it or deny it depending on how you used your previous limit.
-If you have not gained your lender’s trust, your application will most likely be denied.
+You can also request a credit limit increase.
+Your credit card issuer will evaluate and approve or deny your request, depending on how you used your previous limit.

-4. Before getting a credit card know that too many credit cards can lead to a disaster
+4. Before getting a credit card, know that too many credit cards lead to more debt

 Before getting a credit card

 Having too many credit cards is not always the best idea.
-Although it helps in increasing the number of opened accounts which in turn adds value to your credit history; too many credit cards can lead to more debt.
+Although it helps increase the number of open accounts, which adds value to your credit history, having too many credit cards can lead to more debt.
+This is probably one of the top things to know before getting a credit card.

 Your credit limit will increase as you get more credit cards.
-A credit limit is the amount each credit card provider allows you to spend on each credit card.
-After using the card for a while, you can request a credit line increase.
-Credit card companies also increase this limit for borrowers who have gained their trust.
+A credit limit is the amount each credit card provider allows you to spend on the credit card, which can be increased over time based on how you use the account.

-5. You can withdraw cash from a credit card
+5. You can withdraw cash from a credit card, but it is NOT recommended

 Some credit cards have limited debit card-like services.
-You can withdraw money from a credit card which is a service similar to a debit card.
-However, the amount you can withdraw is limited as lenders do not want you to increase your credit utilization very fast.
+You can withdraw money from a credit card similarly to a debit card.
+However, the amount you can withdraw is limited as credit card issuers do not want you to increase your credit utilization quickly.

-This service is known as a cash advance.
-Keep in mind that you pay a hefty price for this service.
-Most lenders charge $5 or 10% based on what is higher.
+This service is known as a cash advance, and it comes with a high APR and fees ranging from $5 to 10% based on what is higher.
 Besides, you must pay other related fees associated with the transaction.
 For example, if you are getting cash from an ATM, you should expect an ATM transaction fee.

-6. You can build a credit history with credit cards
+6. You can build a credit history and raise your credit score with credit cards

-Credit history shows all debts you have taken in the past and how you paid them off.
-That is it includes the amount you borrowed, your lenders, how each one was paid, late payments, bankruptcies, foreclosures, etc. Your credit history can also include other activities you conducted with other businesses such as rental or utilities payment history.
+Credit history shows all debts you have taken in the past and all activities on the accounts.
+It includes the amount you borrowed, your lenders, how each was paid, late payments, bankruptcies, foreclosures, etc. Your credit history can also include other activities you conducted with other businesses, such as rental or utility payment history, if these activities are reported to major credit reporting agencies.

 Every financial decision you make with your credit cards is recorded and sent to credit reporting companies (Equifax, Experian, and TransUnion).
-These companies put all that information together and compile your credit report which is then used to calculate your credit score.
+These companies combine all that information to compile your credit report, which is then used to calculate your credit score.

 Having credit cards is like taking out small loans.
-Your credit card activities will form your credit history.
-The longer your credit history the better.
+Your credit card activities will be part of your credit history.
+The longer your credit history, the better.
 Lenders use your credit history to evaluate your creditworthiness.
-That is it helps them to see how risky it is to lend you money.
-The idea is that you are more likely to pay off debt now if you have done it successfully in the past.
+This is why you need to know why you will use credit cards as part of the credit-building strategy before you apply for one.

 >> Related: Credit Report Overview